eahrne/SafeQuant/README.md

 II) When working with Progenesis "Feature Exports" it is advisable to discard all features (rows) not annotated with a peptide, to speed up SafeQuant analysis.
 This can be done using the "filterLargeProgenesisPeptideFile.pl" perl script.
 (C:\Users\ahrnee-adm\Downloads\SafeQuant\exec\filterLargeProgenesisPeptideFile.pl)

 A) install perl (or activePerl for windows http://www.activestate.com/activeperl)

 B) open terminal

 	> perl "C:\Program Files\SafeQuant\filterLargeProgenesisPeptideFile.pl" "C:\Program Files\SafeQuant\testData\features.csv"
-	# this will create a new versions of the feature file called with the extension "_FILTERED" features.csv -> features_FILTERED.csv
+This will create a new versions of the feature file called with the extension "_FILTERED" features.csv -> features_FILTERED.csv